ArkS0001/ArkS0001/README.md

   <li><a href="https://medium.com/@arks0001/qwhale-hybrid-reinforcement-learning-algorithm-for-energy-efficient-optimization-and-scheduling-61e9375ddaa0">QWhale Hybrid Reinforcement Learning Algorithm for Energy Efficient Optimization and Scheduling</a></li>
   <li><a href="https://medium.com/@arks0001/understanding-quantum-processing-units-qpus-the-future-of-computing-cb459a4d5d75">Understanding Quantum Processing Units (QPUs): The Future of Computing</a></li>
    <li><a href="https://medium.com/@arks0001/energy-temperature-performance-trade-off-in-processing-units-cpu-gpu-dpu-tpu-npu-vpu-qpu-cd8eecc33a7f">Balancing Energy Efficiency and Performance in Modern Processing Units: CPU, GPU, DPU, TPU, NPU, VPU, and QPU</a></li>
+    <li><a href="https://arks0001.medium.com/comparative-analysis-of-tpus-and-cpus-specialized-efficiency-vs-versatile-performance-79389986a717">Comparative Analysis of TPUs and CPUs: Specialized Efficiency vs. Versatile Performance</a></li>
 </ul>

 ```py